Public Anonymity Is Under Pressure From Facial Recognition

-You are no longer anonymous in public.
+Public Anonymity Is Under Pressure From Facial Recognition Public anonymity is no longer something you can assume.
 Every time you walk down the street, enter a store, attend a protest, or visit a

-doctor's office—someone could be identifying you.
-The decision was imposed if you wanted this.
-They just built it.
-Clearview AI The Death of Public Anonymity According to recent investigations, facial recognition technology has
+doctor's office, a camera system could potentially identify or log you.
+The infrastructure grew before most people had a meaningful chance to debate it.
+Clearview AI The Erosion of Public Anonymity According to recent investigations, facial recognition technology has sharply

-effectively eliminated the ability to remain anonymous in public spaces.
+reduced the practical ability to remain anonymous in some public spaces.
 What does this mean in practice?
 Your location can be tracked in real-time

 Your associations can be mapped through proximity